• Home Page

 And carved him, and jinted him; made him stan'

-On his head and eat up himself; than ran
+On his head and eat up himself

 A-howlin' and hullybalooin'!"